florenceyay/pickle-movie/README.md

 # Pickle-Movie

-Pickle-Movie is a distributed web application designed for discovering, rating, and collaboratively selecting movies.
+Pickle-Movie (pick-a-movie) is a distributed web application designed for discovering, rating, and collaboratively selecting movies.
 The platform combines AI-driven movie recommendations with a user-friendly interface, enabling real-time collaboration and personalized decision-making for movie enthusiasts.

 ---